bitnami/containers/containers/drupal/README.md

   *Note:* You need to give the container a name in order to Drupal to resolve the host

-3. Run the Drupal container:
+3. Create the Drupal container with host volumes:

   ```
   $ docker run -d -p 80:80 --name drupal -v /path/to/bitnami/drupal:/bitnami/drupal \